 Define status reason transitions for the Case or custom entities

-In Dynamics 365 you can specify status reason transitions for the Incident (Case) entity or custom entities.
+You can specify status reason transitions for the Incident (Case) entity or a custom entity.

 Status reason transitions are an optional additional level of filtering to define what the status reason value can be changed to for each status reason.
 Defining a limited list of valid options can make it easier for people to choose the correct next status reason for a record when you have a large number of combinations for valid status reason values.